MikaelEliasson/EntityFramework.Utilities/README.md

 Here is a test run with EntitityFramework.Utilities on my laptop doing operations on a really simple object Comment(Text:string,Date:DateTime,Id:int,Reads:int)

                Batch iteration with 25 entities
                Insert entities: 23ms
-Update all entities with a: 4ms delete all entities with a: 2ms delete all entities: 1ms
+               Update all entities with a: 4ms
+               delete all entities with a: 2ms
+               delete all entities: 1ms
                Standard iteration with 25 entities
                Insert entities: 12ms
-Update all entities with a: 6ms delete all entities with a: 3ms delete all entities: 7ms
+               Update all entities with a: 6ms
+               delete all entities with a: 3ms
+               delete all entities: 7ms
                Batch iteration with 2500 entities
                Insert entities: 47ms
-Update all entities with a: 22ms delete all entities with a: 5ms delete all entities: 11ms
+               Update all entities with a: 22ms
+               delete all entities with a: 5ms
+               delete all entities: 11ms
                Standard iteration with 2500 entities
                Insert entities: 905ms
-Update all entities with a: 46ms delete all entities with a: 22ms delete all entities: 552ms
+               Update all entities with a: 46ms
+               delete all entities with a: 22ms
+               delete all entities: 552ms
                Batch iteration with 25000 entities
                Insert entities: 281ms
-Update all entities with a: 163ms delete all entities with a: 18ms delete all entities: 107ms
+               Update all entities with a: 163ms
+               delete all entities with a: 18ms
+               delete all entities: 107ms
                Standard iteration with 25000 entities
                Insert entities: 9601ms
-Update all entities with a: 457ms delete all entities with a: 250ms delete all entities: 5895ms
+               Update all entities with a: 457ms
+               delete all entities with a: 250ms
+               delete all entities: 5895ms
                Batch iteration with 100000 entities
                Insert entities: 1048ms
-Update all entities with a: 442ms delete all entities with a: 60ms delete all entities: 292ms
+               Update all entities with a: 442ms
+               delete all entities with a: 60ms
+               delete all entities: 292ms

 This is on my ultrabook.
 Here I don't compare to anything so it's just to give you some overview about what to expect.
 Note that in the batchmode around 100k entities/sec are added when reaching larger datasets.

-* Iteration 0 took 35 ms